thousandbrainsproject/tbp.monty/contrib/liveview_experiment/STREAMING_USAGE.md

 # Streaming Data from Parallel Processes

-The LiveView experiment supports pub/sub for streaming data from parallel processes (threads, async tasks, etc.) into a unified dashboard view.
+The LiveView experiment supports streaming data from parallel processes (threads, async tasks, etc.) via ZMQ into the unified dashboard view.

 ## Quick Start

-### From the Main Experiment Thread
+The `ZmqBroadcaster` is accessible via `experiment.broadcaster` and provides synchronous methods for publishing data:

 ```python
 from contrib.liveview_experiment.src.monty_experiment_with_liveview import (